zeroc-ice/ice-builder-visualstudio/README.md

 | Additional Options  | AdditionalOptions                        |

 See [Customizing the Slice to C# Compilation](https://github.com/zeroc-ice/ice-builder-msbuild/blob/master/README.md#customizing-the-slice-to-c-compilation-1) with Ice Builder for MSBuild for further details.

+## Upgrading your Projects from Ice Builder 4.x

+When you open a solution with one or more projects that use the Ice Builder 4.x extension, Ice Builder offers you to upgrade these projects to the latest format.
+We recommend you backup your projects before performing this upgrade.

+If you decline this upgrade, the solution loads but Ice Builder ignores the Ice Builder 4.x configuration.

+If you proceed with this upgrade, all upgraded C++ projects are configured with `C++ Mapping` set to `C++98`.
+If you are using the Slice to C++11 mapping, you should then:
+ * change `C++ Mapping` to `C++11`, as shown on [Selecting the Slice to C++ Mapping](#selecting-the-slice-to-c-mapping) above
+ * remove the now redundant `ICE_CPP11_MAPPING` definition from your projects' C/C++ Preprocessor Definitions

 ## Migration from the Ice Add-in